Bibostin/pumpix/README.md

 thats easy to enjoy.
 If you need somthing with a more rounded feature set, consider [Dithermark](https://app.dithermark.com), its very cool :)

+## Try out Pumpix:
+You can find a reference deployment of the app [here](https://www.coenin.co.uk/pumpix)

 # Installation:

 ### Run locally (localhost):